High-Desert-Institute/Meshtastic-LLM/project-spec.md

 Initial personas
 - elmer: a helpful amateur radio mentor focused on Meshtastic and radio practice (no RAG).
 - librarian: a concise research librarian that can use local RAG tools for harder questions.

+#### Persona control commands (non-LLM)

+Agents must respond immediately to certain control commands without invoking the LLM.
+These commands are case‑insensitive, must appear at the beginning of the message, and take the form `<persona> <command>`.

+Supported commands
+- `<persona> stop` — Immediately mark the persona as not running (global).
+Replies with a brief confirmation.
+No LLM call.
+- `<persona> start` — Enable the persona (global).
+Replies with a brief confirmation.
+No LLM call.
+- `<persona> status` — Reply with a concise status summary using the persona’s timezone (e.g., PST/PDT for Los_Angeles): datetime, agent name, running/not-running, lifetime_calls (lifetime), today_calls (persona-local date), last_started (ISO 8601 with offset), and optionally current LLM queue length.
+- `<persona> config` — Reply with the entire TOML config file for that persona, split across multiple messages as needed using the persona’s `max_message_chars` field.
+No LLM call.
+- `<persona> help` replies with a link to the github repository.

+Reply mechanics
+- Control replies are written as queued messages to the relevant thread (DM or channel), then sent by the bridge.
+- Control replies do not count as LLM calls; however, `total_calls` and `today_calls` track LLM responses only.
+A separate `control_calls` counter tracks control command invocations.

+Persistence and atomicity
+- Persona runtime fields are stored in the persona TOML file itself (e.g., `running`, `total_calls`, `today_calls`, `today_date`, `last_started`, `timezone`).
+- Updates use atomic write: write to a temp file in the same directory, then rename over the original; use an advisory lock file (e.g., `.lock`) while writing.
+- `today_calls` resets when `today_date` differs from the current date in the persona’s configured timezone.

+Ordering and independence
+- These control commands must work independently of any LLM features and should be implemented before LLM reply generation.

 ### Operational behavior
 - Startup